Skip to content

 Theory

 NAC (Network Access Control) acts as a kind of a gatekeeper to the local network infrastructure.
-Its usually works with whitelists, blacklists, authentication requirements or host scanning to restrict access and keep unwanted devices out of the network.
+It usually works with whitelists, blacklists, authentication requirements or host scanning to restrict access and keep unwanted devices out of the network.

 Basics